 If you just got approved for TennCare, the short version of what to expect is this:

-• The federal floor is solid, hospital, physician, lab, family planning, nursing facility, home health, and EPSDT for kids.
+- The federal floor is solid, hospital, physician, lab, family planning, home health, and EPSDT for kids.
+Nursing facility care is covered too, but through a long-term care package rather than the standard adult one.

-• Tennessee adds a comprehensive adult dental benefit (since 2023), a unified statewide pharmacy formulary through OptumRx, fully-integrated behavioral health within your MCO, and free non-emergency transportation through your MCO's broker.
+- Tennessee adds a comprehensive adult dental benefit (since 2023), a unified statewide pharmacy formulary through OptumRx, behavioral health delivered by your own MCO, and free non-emergency transportation through your MCO's broker.

-• If a service you believe should be covered is denied, call 1-800-878-3192 within 60 days and file a TennCare medical appeal.
-You don't need to exhaust MCO grievance first.
+- If a service you believe should be covered is denied, call 1-800-878-3192 within 60 days of finding out there's a problem and file a TennCare medical appeal.

 The hardest part of using TennCare in 2026 isn't the benefit.
 It's navigating a managed-care system where the answer to "what's covered?" depends on which package you're in, which MCO you're enrolled in, and whether the question is medical, dental, pharmacy, or behavioral health.
 When in doubt, call the member services line on your TennCare ID card, and don't take a verbal "not covered" from a provider's front desk as the final answer.